World Geography: Africa

 FREE eBooks at the Online Waldorf Library

 Excellent resource!
 Published Waldorf curriculum books provided here in PDF format for you to download, keep, and read... for free!

-materials are essential!
-I use and recommend the materials from Waseca Biomes listed below:
+materials are absolutely essential for this block!
+I use and recommend several Montessori geography materials, listed below:

 Geography Materials by Waseca Biomes